Deep Bite Treatment

 What is Deep Bite?

-Deep bite is defined as a form of malocclusion in which the upper row of front teeth overlaps the bottom front teeth when the mouth is closed.
-This orthodontic concern is sometimes referred to as a closed bite or overbite.
-In some cases, a deep bite can affect a person’s ability to speak, breathe, and chew properly.
-It can also change the shape of a person’s face, causing it to appear rounder, shorter, or older in appearance.
+A deep bite is a malocclusion in which the upper row of front teeth overlaps the bottom front teeth when the mouth is closed.
+We sometimes call this orthodontic concern a closed bite or overbite.
+Sometimes, a deep bite can affect a person’s ability to speak, breathe, and chew properly.
+It can also change the shape of a person’s face, causing it to appear rounder, shorter, or older.

-In our office, we can correct deep bites using a variety of orthodontic treatment options.
-In general, correcting a deep bite typically takes anywhere from one to two years.
-After patients correct their deep bite many report an increase in self-confidence and a better functioning smile.
+In our office, we can correct deep bites using various orthodontic treatment options.
+Correcting a deep bite typically takes anywhere from one to two years.
+After patients correct their deep bite, many report increased self-confidence and a better-functioning smile.

 What Causes A Deep Bite?

-Deep bite is the result of misalignment of the teeth and jaw, often caused by hereditary factors.
+A deep bite results from misalignment of the teeth and jaw, often caused by hereditary factors.
 More specifically, a deep bite is often the result of a small lower jaw.
 When the lower jaw is shorter than the upper jaw, the upper teeth appear more forward than the lower teeth.
-In some cases, the appearance of a deep bite can be exacerbated by damaged teeth, teeth overcrowding, missing teeth, or poor dental work.
+In some cases, the appearance of a deep bite can be exacerbated by damaged teeth, overcrowding, missing teeth, or poor dental work.

-If left untreated deep bite can cause damage to patients’ natural tooth enamel.
-It may also cause mouth sores and ulcers, as well as jaw pain, headaches, and TMD.
-Gum disease and potential tooth loss are also common side effects of deep bite, as tooth misalignment makes it difficult to properly clean and care for one’s smile.
+Left untreated, a deep bite can cause damage to patients’ natural tooth enamel.
+It may also cause mouth sores, ulcers, jaw pain, headaches, and TMD.
+Gum disease and potential tooth loss are common side effects of deep bites, as tooth misalignment makes it difficult to properly clean and care for one’s smile.
 One of the common side effects of a deep bite is teeth grinding, however, aligning your smile may reduce this.

-Correcting deep bite will improve the function of patients’ bite, making it easier to speak clearly and chew.
-It also restores aesthetics to patients’ smiles, which commonly increased patients self-confidence.
-Treating deep bites minimizes the risk of potential dental concerns while also restoring function and aesthetics to patients’ smiles.
+Correcting deep bites will improve the function of patients’ bites, making it easier to speak clearly and chew.
+It also restores aesthetics to patients’ smiles, which increases their self-confidence.
+Treating deep bites minimizes the risk of potential dental concerns while restoring function and aesthetics to patients’ smiles.

-Early treatment of a deep bite can reduce your risk of tooth and jaw damage.
-When left untreated, a deep bite can progress and lead to a wide range of oral health and dental function issues.
+Early deep bite treatment can reduce your risk of tooth and jaw damage.
+A deep bite can progress when left untreated, leading to a wide range of oral health and dental function issues.
 During your visit to Flower Mound Orthodontics, Dr. Sankey can evaluate your teeth, jaw, and mouth to determine if you have a deep bite and devise a plan to fix it.
 He always examines your smile and discusses each option for treatment before beginning anything.

-Treatment for deep bite revolves around jaw alignment and tooth placement.
+Treatment for a deep bite revolves around jaw alignment and tooth placement.
 This often requires a comprehensive treatment plan with multiple phases.
-Our team at Flower Mound Orthodontics takes pride in providing conservative solutions for patients in need of orthodontic treatment.
-Dr. Sankey takes the time to evaluate your needs and develop a treatment plan that is right for you.
+Our team at Flower Mound Orthodontics takes pride in providing conservative solutions for patients needing orthodontic treatment.
+Dr. Sankey takes the time to evaluate your needs and develop the right treatment plan for you.

 Comprehensive treatment for a deep bite may include one or more of the following: